1iqguy/FURP-2026-Jovid-ROSBootcamp/docs/00_weekly.md

 **Challenges & blockers**
 - Not a challenge but, I would need a bit more time to get familiar with "How to ask questions" guide.
-- It's not hard, just new.

 **Next steps**
 - Follow up on "How to ask questions" guide and get familiar with it.
-- Get a deeper understanding on nodes
+- Get a deeper understanding on nodes, topics, services, parameters and actions.

 **Hours spent:** Around 8 hours.